 The Apple TV also gets a Disney+ app which integrates into the Apple TV app.
 Disney developed apps for iPhones, iPads and the iPod Touch as well.

 Smartphones and tablets based on the Android operating system are supported.

-And gamers who have a PlayStation 4, Xbox One or NVIDIA Shield can download the Disney+ app.
+And gamers who have a PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S or NVIDIA Shield can download the Disney+ app.

 Annual Plan - 2 Months Free!Subscribe Now